pingcap/docs-cn/scale-tidb-using-tiup.md

 >
 > You can take similar steps to remove the TiDB and PD node.

+> **Note:**
+>
+> The PD Client in TiKV caches the list of PD nodes.
+The current version of TiKV has a mechanism to automatically and regularly update PD nodes, which can help mitigate the issue of an expired list of PD nodes cached by TiKV.
+However, after scaling out PD, you should try to avoid directly removing all PD nodes at once that exist before the scaling.
+If necessary, before making all the previously existing PD nodes offline, make sure to switch the PD leader to a newly added PD node.

 1. View the node ID information:

     {{< copyable "shell-regular" >}}